buzzqw/TUS/OBSS/OBSSv2-eng.md

 ***Breath Weapon (Recharge 5-6).*** The dragon uses one of the following breath weapons:

-*Fiery Breath.* The dragon exhales fire in a 20-foot line that is 5 feet wide.
+*Fiery Breath.* The dragon exhales fire in a 20-meter line that is 5 meters wide.
 Each creature in that line must make a DC 12 Reflex Saving Throw, taking 14 (4d6) fire damage on a failed save, or half as much damage on a successful one.

-*Sleep Breath.* The dragon exhales sleep gas in a 15-foot cone.
+*Sleep Breath.* The dragon exhales sleep gas in a 15-meter cone.
 Each creature in that area must succeed on a DC 12 Fortitude Saving Throw or fall unconscious for 1 minute.
 This effect ends for a creature if the creature takes damage or someone uses an Action to wake it.

 | **Ecology** |
 | --- |